 This is what the concept of Management by Wandering Around or Management by Walking Around (MBWA) in modern management entails.
 Management is not just sitting down in your air-conditioned office throughout the day, waiting for reports from subordinates.
-Such leaders could read data and charts on their lap tops, which might be different from the realities on ground.
+Such leaders could read data and charts on their laptops, which might be different from the realities on the ground.
 They are thus deceived.
-A leader, who practices MBWA, will walk about to see things for himself and even visit jurisdictions under his control.
+A leader, who practises MBWA, will walk about to see things for himself and even visit jurisdictions under his control.
 By walking about the work environment, casually, observing and interacting with the workers, he is connected with them, gets useful feedback, identifies problems, offers help, etc.

 4. Leaders must be accountable.
-There must be accountability to higher level of leadership and to the people (followers).
+There must be accountability to a higher level of leadership and to the people (followers).
 Jethro listened to Moses’ report about what God had done for the Israelites.
 “And Moses told his father-in-law all that the LORD had done to Pharaoh and to the Egyptians for Israel’s sake, all the hardship that had come upon them on the way, and how the LORD had delivered them” (Exodus 18:8 New King James Version).

-In Mark 6:30, the disciples of Jesus gave account to him on what they had done during their ministry tour and what they had taught.
+In Mark 6:30, the disciples of Jesus gave an account to him on what they had done during their ministry tour and what they had taught.
 Though Jethro didn’t give Moses the assignment he was doing, it was proper for him to give him a report considering the relationship between them.
 After all, he had informed Jethro before he went to obey God’s call.
 “So Moses went and returned to Jethro his father-in-law, and said to him, ‘Please let me go and return to my brethren who are in Egypt, and see whether they are still alive.’
 And Jethro said to Moses, ‘Go in peace’” (Exodus 4:18 New King James Version).
 Therefore, it wasn’t out of place for Moses to brief Jethro when he visited Moses later.

 A leader who is not accountable to anyone is dangerous to himself and to those following him and around him.
 He is even dangerous to the entire society!

-5. There must be no envy, bitterness or competition in leadership, especially in relationship with subordinates or those in lower levels of leadership.
+5. There must be no envy, bitterness, or competition in leadership, especially in relationships with subordinates or those in lower levels of leadership.
 Jethro demonstrated this.
 He expressed joy and gratitude to God for what He had done through Moses.“And Moses told his father-in-law all that the LORD had done to Pharaoh and to the Egyptians for Israel’s sake, all the hardship that had come upon them on the way, and how the LORD had delivered them.
 Then Jethro rejoiced for all the good which the LORD had done for Israel, whom He had delivered out of the hand of the Egyptians.
 And Jethro said, ‘Blessed be the LORD, who has delivered you out of the hand of the Egyptians and out of the hand of Pharaoh, and who has delivered the people from under the hand of the Egyptians.
 Now I know that the LORD is greater than all the gods; for in the very thing in which they behaved proudly, He was above them.’
 Then Jethro, Moses’ father-in-law, took a burnt offering and other sacrifices to offer to God.
 And Aaron came with all the elders of Israel to eat bread with Moses’ father-in-law before God” (Exodus 18:8-12 New King James Version).

 Insecure leaders don’t celebrate their subordinates’ success and progress, because they are envious.
 They see them as rivals.
 Celebrate leaders under you; celebrate your mentees.
-They are not perfect, and nobody is; but encourage them.
+They are not perfect, and nobody is, but encourage them.

 Jethro knew Moses was the one in charge, not himself; so he respected his authority.
 Jethro knew his bounds.
 Jethro’s approach could have been different if Moses were directly under his leadership.
 However, he knew that he didn’t assign him the job; God did.